How To Use And Configure WordPress Widgets

 Since the theme you choose can affect how elements display on your site, we recommend that you install the theme first before configuring widgets.

-Also, remember to use the Customizer feature to preview your changes.
-This will save you from having to keep two browsers open while you work through this tutorial (one to work in and one to check how your site is coming along).
+Also, remember to use the WordPress Customizer to preview all changes.
+This saves you from having to keep two browsers open while you work through this tutorial (one to work in and one to see the site the way your visitors will see it).

-Now that you know the basics of using widgets, let’s start configuring a number of commonly-used WordPress sidebar widgets.
+Now that you know the basics of using widgets, let’s begin configuring various frequently-used WordPress sidebar widgets.

-This is the end of section one of this tutorial series.
+This is the end of section 1 of this series of tutorials about using WordPress widgets.